-It is unknown exactly where pepino melon shrubs originate, but it does not grow in the wild.
+It is unknown exactly where pepino melon shrubs originate, but it doesn’t grow in the wild.
 So what is pepino?

-Growing pepino plants are cultivated in temperate regions of California, New Zealand, Chile and Western Australia and appear as a small woody, three foot or so shrub that is hardy to USDA zone 9.
-The foliage looks very similar to that of the potato plant while its growth habit is akin to that of a tomato and, for this reason, may often require staking.
+Growing pepino plants are cultivated in temperate regions of California, New Zealand, Chile and Western Australia and appear as a small woody, 3-foot or so shrub that is hardy to USDA growing zone 9.
+The foliage looks very similar to that of the potato plant while its growth habit is akin to that of a tomato, and for this reason, may often require staking.

 The plant will flower from August to October and fruit appears from September through November.
 There are many cultivars of pepino, so the appearance may vary.
 Fruit from the growing pepino plants may be round, oval or even pear shaped and may be white, purple, green or ivory in color with purple striping.
 The flavor of the pepino fruit is similar to that of a honeydew melon, hence its common name of pepino melon, which can be peeled and eaten fresh.